citusdata/citus_docs/use_cases/timeseries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a row partition has filled its range, you can archive it to compressed
 columnar storage.
-The process is: make a columnar copy of the row partition,
+The process is:

+1. make a columnar copy of the row partition
-detach the row partition, perform table renames, and attach the columnar copy
+2. detach the row partition
+3. perform table renames
-in the row partition's stead.
+4. attach the columnar copy in the row partition's stead

 In code, here's how to turn ge3 columnar: